Manjushavrk/fhir.cerner.com/content/millennium/r4/request-and-response/communication.md

 _Implementation Notes_

 * The Content of a communication will be returned through the Binary Resource.
 A reference to the payload will be provided in the Payload section.
-* All Coding Querys are also Messages.
-A search for the category of Messages will return Coding Queries as part of the response bundle.
-A search for the category of Coding Queries will return items that have both the category of Coding Query and Message.
 * Only 1000 elements max will be returned based in the date range.

 ### Authorization Types